unchainedshop/unchained/packages/core/README.md

 # Core (Unchained Engine)

-This package handles internationalization, asset handling and fixtures available to all core modules.
+This package handles internationalization, localization and asset handling available to all core modules.